-This report considers the need for network requirements in an evolving factory environment referred to as "Flexible Factory."
-The Flexible Factory represents an evolved site for flexible ondemand manufacturing of variable product types with variable production volumes.
+- This report considers the need for network requirements in an evolving factory environment referred to as "Flexible Factory."
+Flexible Factory represents an evolved site for flexible on-demand manufacturing of variable product types with variable production volumes.
 Flexibility in the factory environment emphasizes mobility and configurability of manufacturing facilities.
-In support of the flexibility, human operators are engaged with the production process in order to oversee the on-demand production.
-This new flexibility requires the factory network to evolve to include wireless connectivity in support of increased mobility of humans and automated vehicles, and the reallocation of facilities.

-The "Flexible Factory" concept is one aspect of Smart Manufacturing [3] indicating the enhancement of mobility and configurability of manufacturing facilities.
-It is supported by successful integration of wireless connectivity into the wired network in factories.

-The report addresses integrated wired and wireless Internet of Things (IoT) communications in the Flexible Factory environment The report developed under the IEEE 802 Network Enhancements for Next Decade Industry Connections Activity (Nendica) addresses integrated wired and wireless Internet of Things (IoT) communications in the factory environment, considering expected evolution to dense radio device utilization.
-The report includes use cases and requirements within the factory wireless environment, with a focus on bridged Layer 2 networks.
-It presents problems and challenges observed within the factory and reports on feasible solutions for overcoming these issues.
+In support of the flexibility, human operators are engaged with the production process in order to oversee the ondemand production.
+This new flexibility requires the factory network to evolve to include wireless connectivity in support of increased mobility of humans and automated vehicles, and the reallocation of facilities. - 12 The "Flexible Factory" concept is one aspect of Smart Manufacturing [3] indicating the - enhancement of mobility and configurability of manufacturing facilities.
+It is supported by successful - integration of wireless connectivity into the wired network in factories. - 15 The report addresses integrated wired and wireless Internet of Things (IoT) communications in the - 16 Flexible Factory environment, considering expected evolution to dense radio device utilization.
+The - 17 report includes use cases and requirements within the factory wireless environment, with a focus - on bridged Layer 2 networks.
+It presents problems and challenges observed within the factory and - 19 reports on feasible solutions for overcoming these issues.
+Topics that may benefit from - 20 standardization are addressed in the section titled "TECHNOLOGICAL ENHANCEMENT OF - 21 NETWORKING FOR FLEXIBLE FACTORY IOT.